Learn more about the subjects available below.

 No

-Media arts involves creating representations of the world and telling stories through communications technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media.
-Media arts connects audiences, purposes and ideas, exploring concepts and viewpoints through the creative use of materials and technologies.
+Media Arts involves creating representations of the world and telling stories through communications technologies such as television, film, video, newspapers, radio, video games, the internet and mobile media.
+Media Arts connects audiences, purposes and ideas, exploring concepts and viewpoints through the creative use of materials and technologies.

-Students will develop their knowledge of how ideas and intentions are communicated through media arts.
-They will build on and refine their knowledge, understanding and skills through media arts practices such as film and photography.
+Students will develop their knowledge of how ideas and intentions are communicated through Media Arts.
+They will build on and refine their knowledge, understanding and skills through Media Arts practices such as film and photography.

 ASSESSMENT